Research: The Work.

 The idea of work for Quechua people refers to labor, sacrifice, necessity, contribution, fulfillment, and the will of beings to transform something.
 My work prioritizes three interconnected themes through long-term collaborative relationships with Indigenous communities and tribal institutions in North and South America.

-Through long-term collaborations with Indigenous communities, I developed comparative Indigenous education research, an approach to research that de-centers coloniality and shifts educational focus towards sharing and learning across Indigenous communities and geographic contexts.
+Through long-term collaborations with Indigenous communities, I look at how Indigenous communities define and practice their rights/responsibilities, which are always rooted in place and earth relations.
+I developed comparative Indigenous education research (CIER), an approach to collaborative rigorous research that looks with community members at environmental studies through the lens of education.
+CIER de-centers coloniality and shifts educational focus towards sharing and learning across Indigenous communities and geographic contexts.

 Examples of this work: Research projects with the American Indian Higher Education Consortium and Small Indigenous Schools in the Americas

 I explore Indigenous knowledge systems in relation to educational design, both in and out-of-school.
-I am interested in the ecology of Indigenous communities, which includes relationships with state actors whose agendas shape, support, or harm Indigenous educational philosophies and practices in and out-of-school.
-As ways of knowing and ways of doing, Indigenous knowledge systems reflect and generate institutions and strategies that deal collectively with issues surrounding land and environment, holistic comprehension of health, and Indigenous constructions of governance, economy, technology, and education.
+I am interested in the greater ecology of Indigenous communities, which includes relationships with state actors whose agendas shape, support, or harm Indigenous learning philosophies and practices.
+As ways of knowing and ways of doing with identifiable structures and institutions, Indigenous knowledge systems reflect and create strategies that address threats surrounding land and environment, holistic comprehension of health, and Indigenous constructions of governance, economy, technology, and education.
+With Porter Swentzell (Tewa), we developed generative environmental pedagogies as a framework for Indigenous knowledge system resilience and adaptation through education.

 Examples of this work: Indigenous farmer knowledge and the study of tensions and inequities between communities and schooling